Menditect/documentation/docs/test-configuration.md

 ### Edit a Test Configuration

-- Navigate to the "Test configurations" page.
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Test Configuration you want to edit.
+- Open or Select the Test Configuration that you want to edit.
-- Click on "Edit".
+- Use the "<i class="fal fa-pencil"></i>" button to edit the Test Configuration.

 ### Execute a Test Configuration

-- Navigate to the "Test configurations" page.
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Test Configuration you want to execute.
+- Use the Execute Test Configuration button anywhere within the context of a Test Configuration, to start a new [Test Run](test-run).
-- Click on "Execute".

 ### Delete a Test Configuration
-- Navigate to the "Test configurations" page.
-- Click on the "<i class="fas fa-ellipsis"></i>" button and select "Delete" on the Test Configuration you want to delete.
+- Select the Test Configuration that you want to delete.
+- Use the "<i class="fal fa-trash-alt"></i>" button to delete the Test Configuration.

 Note that Testers cannot delete Test Configurations.